 - Improved diction: Patients accustomed to having gaps in their teeth may find certain sounds easier to say clearly.

-- Long-term results: When cared for as recommended, porcelain covers can last up to 10 years before they need to be removed or replaced.
+- Long-term results: When cared for as recommended, porcelain covers can last up to25 years before they need to be removed or replaced.

-- Potentially no change to natural teeth: If you choose no-prep covers, Dr. Fondriest will not have to make any major changes to your tooth enamel.
+- Frequently there is no drilling: If you choose no-prep covers, Dr. Fondriest will not have to make any major changes to your tooth enamel.
 This makes no-prep tooth covers a reversible treatment option.

 Want to look like a star?

 Do you want a more confident smile?
 Learn about your options in cosmetic dentistry Chicago.
-If you have questions about tooth covers, or you would like to find out if you are a good candidate for cosmetic veneers in the Chicago area, contact us to set up a consultation with Dr. Fondriest.
+Call us if you have questions about tooth covers.
+Would you like to find out if you are a good candidate for them?
+Contact us to set up a consultation with Dr. Fondriest.
 Call our office at 847-234-0517.
-Our practice mostly serves the Chicago metropolitan area including the North Shore and Northwest suburbs, but we often get patients from all over the United States.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
 He serves clients from throughout the United States